What are some helpful dating tips for INFP guys?

 Stay away from the big-picture “pedestal” mindset, and setbacks will feel more like minor bumps in the road along your much greater life path.

 To successfully date when you’re an INFP man, focus on women with these compatible personality types.

 You already have your emotional INFP depth and compassion going for you.
 Putting your natural qualities to work for you in your dating life is often most effective if you find a similar partner.

 Consider dating women of the following personality types for the best chance at a deep connection based on your similarities:

 However, you don’t have to date a woman who is exactly like you in order to have a successful relationship.
-The following types are frequently good counterparts to INFPs despite some core differences that keep things interesting:
+The following types are frequently good counterparts in INFP relationships despite some core differences that keep things interesting:

 The remaining eight Meyers-Briggs types are less likely to spark that feeling of being on the same wavelength with your partner.
 This isn’t necessarily a bad thing, though!

 Many people find that dating someone with a lot of opposing traits helps both partners meet in the middle and balance out the extremes of the other person.